 South African game recipe for loin of Springbok

 This award-winning South African game recipe for loin of springbok is the brainchild of Frank Swainston, chef at one of Cape Town's top restaurants, Constantia Uitsig until his death in 2008.
-It is a beautifully simple dish which is always cooked rare and is delicious served with stir-fried vegetables also look at, Toy Model House and creamy potato gratin.
+It is a beautifully simple dish which is always cooked rare and is delicious served with stir-fried vegetables why not visit, Buying Sewing Machines and creamy potato gratin.
 If you can't get springbok, use any other venison for this South African game recipe.
 You will see that you also need a dark beef and veal stock for the recipe.
 Instructions for making the stock are included below.
 Use what you need for the South African game recipe for loin of springbok and store the rest in the refrigerator (it'll keep for about a week) or freeze (it'll keep for up to three months).

 Ingredients